Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 git checkout -b task/1
 ```

-Now you have branch for your hello code to live in.
+Now you have a branch for your hello code to live in.
 Create a file for your hello function to live in.
 Commit, push then make a pull request.
 Make some noise about your PR so that we can take a look at it and give you feedback.

 While you wait for feedback, you can start the next exercise.